tokenika/tokenika.github.io/psd2/DIV2.md

 Nasze propozycje: *Viza*, *Sigma*, *Signum*, *Signet*, *Sygnet*.

-Szczególnie ta ostatnia, *Sygnet*, wydaje się trafna, bo spełnia wszystkie powyższe postulaty, a dodatkowo jej końcówka *net* sugeruje coś związanego z Internetem.
+Szczególnie ta ostatnia, *Sygnet*, wydaje się trafna, bo spełnia wszystkie powyższe postulaty, a dodatkowo jej końcówka *net* sugeruje coś związanego z internetem.

 > Signet - a small seal, especially one set in a ring, used instead of or with a signature to give authentication to an official document.